 The Board of Curators, the faculty, and the administration of the University of Missouri recognize the importance of providing a prompt and efficient procedure for fair and equitable resolutions of grievances with the University without fear of prejudice or reprisal for initiating a grievance or participating in its settlement.
 To the extent possible, all grievances should be settled through informal discussions at the lowest administrative level, and disputed matters should be processed as formal grievances only when either party feels that a fair and equitable solution has not been reached in the informal discussions.
 Accordingly, the members of the faculty as defined in the rules and regulations, Section 310.020 A, including faculty who hold an administrative title or function, are encouraged to use this procedure for grievances relating to their status or activities as faculty members.
 Former faculty members may only use this process to grieve the non-renewal of their employment.
 This grievance procedure should not be used in connection with a matter relating to any administrative title or function which the faculty member currently holds or may also have had.

 The success of this procedure is contingent upon the good faith effort of all participants.
 It is the responsibility of the Faculty Council/Senate and Campus Administration, and the University President to encourage and sustain such efforts, and to ensure that the procedure is followed in its entirety in its spirit as well as letter.
 The Chancellors will be responsible for ensuring that the determination reached in a grievance is implemented.
-The Faculty Council/Senate Oversight Committee will monitor this process, as per 11-C below.
+The Faculty Council/Senate Oversight Committee will monitor this process, as per 370 C.11.c.

 Definition: